 - Dead Space has this as a major issue with one of its enemies.

-- In the latest release of Dwarf Fortress, while severing body parts from the undead renders them inanimate, necromancers and mummies can easily reanimate the body parts.
+- In Post-2014 Dwarf Fortress, severing body parts from the undead renders them inanimate, but necromancers and mummies can easily reanimate the body parts so long as they have a part capable of grasping (i.e. hands, mouths, pincers).
 They can even do this to body parts severed from living beings, so adventures can find themselves in the unlucky circumstance of having to fight their own severed arm.